-Introducing Math Manipulatives: Place Value Disks
+Introducing Place Value Disks with 4 Guiding Questions

-My goal is always to move quickly out of the “playing with manipulatives” phase and get right to work.
 Over the years, I’ve found one of the easiest ways to do so is with a guided exploration to get students thinking about the manipulatives and how they can be used.

 After an initial (and brief) time of play with a new manipulative, I guide my students through an exploration of the tools with a series of open-ended questions.